kcl-ddh/digipal/README.md

 ###### Digital Resource for and Database of Paleography, Manuscripts and Diplomatic.
 ----

+**Please note that an important part of the project is currently hosted on a private repository.
+The two will be soon merged into this.
+This means that at the current state this repository is not enough to run Digipal locally.**

 ## About

 The Digital Resource for Palaeography (DigiPal) is a project funded by the European Research Council that brings digital technology to bear on scholarly discussion of medieval handwriting.
 At its heart will be hundreds of newly-commissioned photographs of eleventh-century Anglo-Saxon script from the major manuscript collections in the world, with detailed descriptions of the handwriting, the textual content, and the wider manuscript or documentary context.